Large Airfoil Models: Airfoil Surface Pressure Information Repository of Experiments (ASPIRE)

 \subsection{Data Mining}

 A data mining campaign was undertaken to create a digital database of \emph{strictly experimental} pressure distributions for numerous airfoils.
 This large-scale, open-source repository, ASPIRE, consists of experimental $C_p$ measurements for various airfoil geometries at different angles of attack, chord-based Reynolds numbers, and freestream Mach numbers.
 The test articles of these experiments are of an \emph{infinite wing} configuration as seen in Fig.~\ref{fig:infinitewing}, where the wing spans the entire wind tunnel test section to minimize three-dimensional effects.
-ASPIRE's data sources range from nearly a century-old historical documents to more recent, readily accessible sources, including government reports, technical notes, theses, and published papers.
+ASPIRE's data sources range from nearly a century-old historical documents to more recent, accessible sources, including government reports, technical notes, and research articles.

 In each source, the pressure distribution data was reported in either a tabulated or graphical format.
 These data were then digitized as a comma separated values (CSV) file.
 For tabulated results, the data were digitized using an online optical character recognition (OCR) tool called ExtractTables~\cite{extracttable}, followed by manual proofreading to correct any inaccuracies.
 The conversion accuracy was dependent on the legibility of the original document.
 Due to the early publication dates of many technical reports, the quality of PDF files were often poor.
 Examples of the varying legibility from different documents can be inferred from Fig.~\ref{fig:table_limitation}.
 In some cases, it was difficult to accurately identify experimental values.
 If an entry was considered unreliable, its value was determined indirectly by comparing it to the plotted results (if available), estimating based on the authors' best knowledge of airfoil $C_p$ trends, or omitting the data point.